vuejs/docs/src/guide/installation.md

 ```

 For production, we recommend linking to a specific version number and build to avoid unexpected breakage from newer versions.

+## Download and Self Host

+If you want to avoid using build tools but can't use a CDN in production then you can download the relevant `.js` file and host it using your own web server.
+You can then include it using a `<script>` tag, just like with the CDN approach.

+The files can be browsed and downloaded from a CDN such as [unpkg](https://unpkg.com/browse/vue@next/dist/) or [jsDelivr](https://cdn.jsdelivr.net/npm/vue@next/dist/).
+The various different files are [explained later](#explanation-of-different-builds) but you would typically want to download both a development build and a production build.

 ## npm